Clever/ARCHIVED-mongo-graph/README.md

 ### Multiple collections

 Data in a db often has links between documents in different collections.
 The output of `mongoexport` contains no data about the associated collection.
 However, mongo-graph can interpret a `__collection` field as metadata about which collection the json object belongs to.
-You can do this at the db level, or use a handy command-line json modifier like [jsontool](http://trentm.com/json/):
+You can do this at the db level or use a handy command-line json modifier like [jsontool](http://trentm.com/json/):

 ```bash
 mongo test-db --quiet --eval 'db.foo.remove(); db.foo.insert([